 Hiring strategies are trending toward a skills-based approach—focusing on what skills a candidate has to offer rather than focusing solely on degrees.
 For job seekers, that means it’s time to enhance your portfolio of skills to take advantage of this shift in hiring ideology.

-By assessing transferability, value, and which industries are showing the most growth, we’ve put together a list of skills that are sure to be in high demand in 2023.
+By assessing transferability, value, and which industries are showing the most growth, we’ve put together a list of skills that are in high demand in 2024 and beyond.

 Soft vs. Hard Skills